-The Air Quality Technician 1 provides general, preventive, and mechanical maintenance to assigned Student Life buildings and operations, which may include Campus Dining Operations; performs skilled installation and repair of air conditioning, refrigeration and heating, building mechanical and electrical equipment, domestic water and drainage systems; works on pneumatic and electric/electronic controls; repairs and replaces air compressors, pumps, belts, bearings, fans, motors and filters; repairs steam traps, components and related equipment; installs and repairs system piping; repairs commercial kitchen equipment; inspects and maintains life safety systems: inspects and performs preventive maintenance; may serve as functional crew leader; must be able to climb ladders and scaffolding and operate personnel lifts; generally works first shift 7:00 a.m. to 3:30 p.m.; subject to 24-hour emergency call-ins.
-Operates departmental vehicles.
+The Air Quality Technician 1 provides general, preventive, and mechanical maintenance to assigned Student Life buildings which may include Campus Dining Operations; performs skilled installation and repair of air conditioning, refrigeration and heating systems; works on pneumatic and electric/electronic controls; repairs and replaces air compressors, pumps, belts, bearings, fans, motors and filters; repairs steam traps and installs pipes; repairs commercial kitchen equipment; inspects systems and performs preventive maintenance; may serve as functional crew leader in absence of Air Quality Tech 2; must be able to climb ladders and scaffolding; generally works 7:00 a.m. to 3:30 p.m.; subject to 24-hour emergency call-ins.

 Additional Information for Applicants::

 This position has been reposted.

 EPA Universal Certification on Air Conditioning equipment required by end of 6th month probationary period.